 In fact, I’d say that we owe it to ourselves to get away.
-Even, that we need it.
-21st century life is so crammed with commitments, diaries filled weeks or months in advance, that it’s all to easy to let the days wash by in a blur… In our downtime, we’re tethered to electronic devices; umbilical cords feeding us a ceaseless supply of social updates and distraction.
+We need it, even.
+Life in the 21st century is so crammed with commitments, diaries filled weeks or months in advance, that it’s all too easy to let the days wash by in a blur.
+In our downtime, we’re tethered to electronic devices; umbilical cords feeding us a ceaseless supply of social updates and distraction.

 Somewhere along the way, we’ve fractured our connection with the great outdoors.

 Micro Adventures or S24Os (Sub 24-hour Overnighters), call them what you will.
 Extricating ourselves even briefly from our day-to-day, urban existence is sure to bring a disproportionate measure of happiness to our lives.
 A week off grid may be a wonderful experience, but one night is a whole lot better than none.